A New Class of Ghost and Tachyon Free Metric Affine Gravities: Conclusions

 \section{Conclusions}

 In this paper we have set up the machinery that is necessary to analyze the spectrum of a general MAG theory.
 In particular, we have constructed the spin projectors for a general three-index tensor, and we have used them to rewrite the wave operator for the most general, 28-parameter MAG.
 Not surprisingly, this case turns out to be too complicated to determine its spectrum, but it is possible to do so in special subclasses of theories.
 We have considered here theories that have either vanishing non-metricity, recovering previously known results, and theories with vanishing torsion.
 In the latter case the theory depends on 17 parameters; imposing projective invariance reduces this to 10 parameters and imposing that there be no propagating spin $3^-$ and no massive propagating spin $2^+$ fields, further reduces this number to 6.
-Absence of ghosts and tachyons results in the inequalities \eqref{final} on these six parameters.
+The resulting action is given in \eq{faction}.
+Absence of ghosts and tachyons results in the inequalities \eqref{notac} and \eqref{nogh} on these six parameters.
+We find that there are two solutions to these conditions, given in \eq{modelI} and \eq{modelII}, describing either a massive spin $2^{-}$ or massive spin $1^{+}$ state, in addition to the standard graviton.
 Even within the torsion-free subtheory, relaxing the conditions of section 6.3 will lead to a much more complicated system.

 With hindsight, the absence of ghosts and tachyons in these models is related the fact that, when converting to the $R$, $\phi$ variables in the manner of equation \eq{Rphi}, they do not contain any terms quadratic in curvature.
 For the same reason, these models are also non-renormalizable.
 This is entirely analogous to the situation also pointed out in \cite{Sezgin:1979zf} for the nine parameter metric quadratic theories with torsion.
-Similarly, we expect that allowing a propagating massive spin $2^+$ mode will probably make the theory renormalizable but not unitary.

-It is important to stress that the metric and torsion-free cases are kinematically distinct from the original general MAG and that the ghost- and tachyon-free models we have found are {\it not} special cases of the general MAG, but only of the kinematically restricted models.
-In fact, some classes of ghost- and tachyon-free Poincar\'e gauge theories have been found in \cite{baikov} that are different from our six parameter ghost- and tachyon-free model.
-We leave it for future work to study special subclasses of the general MAG.
+It is important to stress that the metric and torsion-free cases are kinematically distinct from the original general MAG and that the ghost- and tachyon-free models we have found are {\it not} special cases of the general MAG, but only of the kinematically restricted models where either torsion or nonmetricity are set to zero.

 Also of some interest would be the study of models with propagating spin $3^-$.
 It is known that the free massless spin $3$ theory can be embedded in linearized MAG \cite{Baekler:2006vw}, however the underlying linearized gauge symmetry does not extend to the full theory.
 It would be interesting to explore whether MAG can describe a massive spin 3 field coupled to gravity.
 We hope to return to these questions in the future.